Cap San Diego

 Who is the Cap San Diego suitable for?

-The Cap San Diego is geared towards everyone who wants to experience **technology, maritime culture, and history** – without any protective glass in between.
-For **adults**, it is a journey of discovery into a bygone era, when things were loaded without containers and navigation relied on radio and maps. **Children** find it exciting to navigate through the labyrinth of decks, see huge machines, and enter real sailors' bunks. **Families** can go on a treasure hunt together throughout the ship – there are always little details to discover.
-For **technology enthusiasts**, the engine room is a highlight, while art lovers can enjoy the changing exhibitions.
-And for those who just want to dive in, it is even possible to spend a night on board.
+The Cap San Diego is aimed at anyone who wants to experience technology, seafaring, and history – without protective glass in between.
+For adults, it is a discovery journey into a past era, when loading was done without containers and navigation relied on radio and maps.
+Children find it exciting to navigate through the maze of decks, see huge machines, and enter real sailors' bunks.
+Families can go on a treasure hunt together through the ship – there are always small details to discover.
+For tech enthusiasts, the engine room is a highlight, for art lovers the changing exhibitions.
+And those who simply want to escape can even spend a night on board.

-The engine room of the Cap San Diego
+The engine compartment of the Cap San Diego

 Der Motorraum der Cap San Diego